 What types of Small Groups are offered at Worship Center?

-There are three types of groups where people can connect and grow:
+There are two types of Groups where people can connect and grow:

-Community Groups: These message-based discussion groups focus on the sermon series topic as members share and do life together.
+Community Groups: These message-based discussion Groups focus on the series topic as members share and do life together.
 This is our primary discipleship pathway.

-Focus Groups: These groups meet people where they are in certain stages of life.
-They meet for a season and then transition to a Community Group.
+Equip Groups: These Groups meet people where they are at in certain stages of life.
+They meet for a season and then are offered a transition to a Community Group.
 We offer a variety of Equip Groups, such as Support & Recovery Groups, Marriage & Family Groups, and Equip Classes.

 What are message-based groups?

-Community groups spend a portion of time on discussing the content of the message presented in the service.
+Community Groups spend a portion of time discussing the content of the message presented in the service.
 We believe discussion leads to discovery, discovery highlights decisions, and decisions determine destiny.

 Why are message-based Community Groups the primary discipleship pathway?

 Personal Engagement: Discerning how to apply God's Word in our lives is a life-long journey that happens best through discussion.
-Each week's message has Discuss Questions that lead to Engage Questions offering personal applications from the message.
-Going through the Engage questions changes the discussion and leads to transformation.
-(James 1:22-25).
+Each week's message has “Consider” questions that lead to “Commit” questions offering personal applications from the message.
+Going through the “Commit” questions changes the discussion and leads to transformation (James 1:22-25).